stujampur/xpmgla.github.io/_posts/2016-04-08-building-a-basic-landing-page.md

 Name the new repository '**[*username*].github.io'**.

-> As GitHub only allows one web page per user, it is important that the username part of your repository name matches your GitHub username *exactly*.
+> As GitHub only allows one web page per user, it is important that the username part of your repository name matches your GitHub username **exactly**.

 Enter a '*Description*', if desired.
 Leave as '*Public*'.
 Tick ‘*Initialize this repository with a README*’.
-Click ***Create repository***:
+Click '***Create repository***':

 ![New repository]({{ site.url }}/images/landing-page-guide-images/New-repo2.jpg)